 As always, Nikki seeks out new goals and challenges in her life.

 After she attains more experience in her current role as a BIA Officer, she hopes to become a BIA Criminal Investigator.
 This requires an additional 10 weeks of training out of state.
 Despite the seriousness of Nikki’s role in the community, her children do not worry about her.
 They are so proud to see their mom take charge of and overcome a difficult challenge.

 Although Officer Lowe exchanged her MMA gloves for a badge, her heart remains the same: proud to be Native, and honored to serve the community.

-Native Hope Fellows like Nikki are at work in communities across the country, bringing the hope of a better future to Native people.
+Native Hope Fellows like Nikki are at work with people across the country, bringing the hope of a better future to Native culture and communities.
 They can't do it without you and your support!
 Join us today.